Skip to main content

 2) Find the unhealthy NLB EIP

 Run this on 3 EIPs of the NLB.
-If everything is working correctly it would return OK.
-If it return “Timeout”, then it is most likely an unhealthy external load balancer EIP.
+If everything works correctly, it would return OK.
+If it returns “Timeout”, then it is most likely an unhealthy external load balancer EIP.

 while :; do (curl -o/dev/null -m1 -k -H 'Host: login.yy-0208-0000.cloud-platform.service.justice.gov.uk' https://35.179.65.116 2>/dev/null && echo "OK") || echo "Timeout" ; sleep 1 ; done